Massive quantum systems as interfaces of quantum mechanics and gravity: Outlook

+All of the questions above warrant further study.
+Ultimately, to develop a theory that incorporates quantum and general relativistic effects in a consistent way, it is necessary to understand what principles are truly fundamental.
+Experiments and the development of quantum technologies play a key role here.
+In particular, increasing the masses and coherence times of quantum systems may allow for some of the proposals outlined in this article to be realized in the laboratory.
+The results could help guide future research, which thus far has mainly relied on mathematical and theoretical arguments.

-In conclusion, the prospect of using massive quantum systems as interfaces of quantum mechanics and gravity opens up a number of novel questions and exciting challenges.
+In summary, the prospect of using massive quantum systems to explore the interplay between quantum mechanics and gravity opens up a number of novel questions and exciting challenges.
 The field is ripe for exploration and potentially groundbreaking discoveries.
-We (the authors of this article) look forwards to hopefully learning of and partaking in these exciting discoveries in the future.
+We (the authors of this article) hope that this review may inspire many future discussions around these topics and look forward to learning about and partaking in potential discoveries in the future.